gracm0/cs4241-final-project-a25-group1/README.md

 Link to PhotoBucket App: https://photobucket.onrender.com

 ## General description
 **PhotoBucket** is a collaborative bucket list web application that allows users to create, manage and share their life goals with their friends or family.
 Users can sign up and organize their goals within 4 custom bucket lists.
 Each bucket list contains individual items with descriptions, locations, priority levels and completion status, similar to a regular to do list.
-Our collaboration feature allows users to invite up to 4 people to their bucket list to work towards the same goals and create memories together.
+Our collaboration feature allows users to invite up to 3 additional people to their bucket list to work towards the same goals and create memories together.
 The collaboration aspect uses real time editing so that users can work at the same time to add and edit their goals.

 What makes photobucket unique, is that our functionality centers around the visual completion system, where a user must upload or take a photo memory as evidence when marking a bucket list item as complete.
 These completed bucket list items are associated with those images and then moved to the **Bucket Gallery** so that you can revisit those bucket lists items you completed and have visual memories all in one place!
 The gallery is both a digital scrapbook, and a progress tracker which adds a more memorable experience.
 Built with TypeScript, React, Node.js, Express, and MongoDB, the application features secure authentication, responsive design with TailwindCSS, AceternityUI, cloud-based image storage through Cloudinary, and robust session management.
 Users can seamlessly navigate between different bucket lists, manage collaborators, customize bucket titles, and maintain persistent data across sessions, making PhotoBucket a comprehensive platform for turning dreams into documented realities.